-According to the U.S. Fire Administration, you should call an electrician if you see any of the following:
+According to the U.S. Fire Administration, you should call a licensed electrician if you notice any of the following:

-*A burning smell coming from an appliance.
+- A burning smell coming from an appliance.

 - Recurring tripped breakers or burned out fuses.

 - Discolored or broken wall outlets.

-*Electrical sparks from an outlet.
+- Electrical sparks from an outlet.